May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Electrical insulators most often employ aluminous porcelains.
-Like sanitaryware and tableware (mullite porcelains), feldspar still forms a glass that bonds their network.
-But the microstructure of electrical porcelains is dominated by angular, size-controlled, alumina grains.
+Like sanitaryware and tableware (mullite porcelains), feldspar still forms some glass, but the microstructure of electrical porcelains is dominated by angular, size-controlled, alumina grains.
 Only a small amount of mullite forms.
 The result is a matrix having much better mechanical and dielectric strength, better insulating properties and resistance to thermal shock.
 How can this be affordable given that calcined alumina is many times more expensive than other common porcelain ingredients?
 When producers are already extremely careful to meet specifications, rejects are low enough that the added cost of alumina is acceptable given the performance gains.

 | Glossary |